SandraRudeloff/Sandi_Sandkorn/content/Blog/Lonboard.md

 To get the full hands-on experience, you’ll need the complete notebook that walks you through preparing the data, setting up the visualizations, and exploring Germany’s population data interactively.

-You can view the full notebook directly [[../scripts/Visualize Germany's Population using lonboard|here]] or download and explore the hosted version [here](https://notebooksharing.space/view/96ca38ffb899c1b760fdf42800ced3a760bdc14d8cf1430a974307961dff8ce2#displayOptions=).
+You can view the full notebook directly [[Visualize Germany's Population using lonboard|here]] or download and explore the hosted version [here](https://notebooksharing.space/view/96ca38ffb899c1b760fdf42800ced3a760bdc14d8cf1430a974307961dff8ce2#displayOptions=).

 **How `lonboard`’s Advanced Architecture Enhances Geospatial Visualization**